Andringitra National Park

 Andringitra National Park is a national park in the Haute Matsiatra region of Madagascar, 47 km south of Ambalavao.
 The park was established in 1999 and is managed by the Madagascar National Parks Association.
 It was inscribed in the World Heritage Site in 2007 as part of the Rainforests of the Atsinanana.

+The reserve, which covers 31160 ha, contains Madagascar's second highest mountain, and four rivers.
+Three people groups inhabit the region: The Bara people, the Bara Haronga, and the Betsileo people.

+Andringitra National Park is biodiverse, containing a variety of species of plants, birds, and frogs.
+It also contains thirteen species of lemurs.

 History

 The importance of the area was noted by explorers in the early 20th century, and in 1927, the central part of the mountain range was declared a "Strict Nature Reserve".
 During the early 1990s, the Malagasy Environmental Action Plan introduced the idea of Madagascar taking ownership of the environmental agenda, rather than donors, and in 1999, the area became a National Park.
 In 2007, the park became part of the Rainforests of the Atsinanana World Heritage Site.

 Geography

 The reserve covers 31160 ha covering much of the granite massif of the Andringitra mountains which rise above plains.
 The altitude of the reserve varies from 700 m to the peak of the second highest mountain in the country, Imarivolanitra (formerly Pic Boby) at 2658 m.
 The mean annual rainfall is 1500–2500 mm and snowfall occurs in some years.
 Madagascar's lowest temperature, −8 C has been recorded here.
 The Ampanasana, Iantara, Menarahaka and Zomandao rivers run through the reserve.

 Three different groups of people live within the park.
 In the south and west the Bara people graze cattle on the savannah and in the valleys and on the ridges, while in the east the Bara Haronga grow rice, and the Betsileo people have developed an irrigation system on the mountain flanks of the north for rice cultivation.